giuliofoletto/grapes/README.md

 It relies internally on [`networkx`](https://networkx.org/) for graph management and on [`pygraphviz`](https://github.com/pygraphviz/pygraphviz) for graph visualization.

+## Use of AI tools

+Most of the development of `grapes` was done before AI coding tools were available.
+However, recent edits (September 2025) were assisted by GitHub Copilot, especially for writing docstrings.

 ## Authorship and License

 The bulk of `grapes` development was done by Giulio Foletto in his spare time.